pointerisnull/cffm/README.md

 CFFM is a minimalist terminal-based file manager.
 Heavily inspired by similar terminal based file managers such as `ranger` and `lf`, CFFM seeks to provide a clean, snappy, and customizable file managing experience.

-## What's New [v0.5.2]
+## What's New [v0.5.6]
--Open files.
-The programs used to open are determined by your system's mimeapp settings (.config/mimeapp.list).

--New Hashtable indexing for directory structures (important for later).
+-CMD line is now through the titlebar.

+-Fixed buffer overflow bug with static binary.

+-Screen no longer flickers on some terminals.

--Various bug fixes
+-Various other bug fixes

 ## Download
 You can download a static "just works" binary from the releases section when CFFM 1.0 releases.